This past weekend I had the amazing opportunity to collaborate with TEDxToronto to create a new delegate experience.

 TEDxToronto is Canada’s largest TEDx event and welcomed 1,200 delegates to this year’s conference under the theme “Rise”.

 After having attended the conference 4x times myself, I knew exactly what was missing from the event: People don’t attend a TEDx event because they want to hear the speakers (that’s what YouTube is for).

 But if you’re watching someone share an important idea while eating lunch at your desk, there is no one you can discuss this with.

 The main reason people come to the event, is to meet other delegates and continue the conversations that were sparked by the talks.

 So we created two different community activations to inspire these meaningful conversations.

-At the Deep Connection Lounge the delegates will get an opportunity to remove their masks, have real talk and make new and meaningful connections by using the ASK DEEP QUESTIONS cards.
-It’s a phone-free and small talk-free space for anyone looking for a chance to feel seen and heard around a LED campfire.
+The delegates got an opportunity to remove their masks, have real talk and make new and meaningful connections by using the ASK DEEP QUESTIONS cards.
+It’s a phone-free and small talk-free space for anyone looking for a chance to feel seen and heard around several LED campfires.